programmer-offbeat/hacktoberfest-2022/README.md

 ## . ✎ Contributions to this repo

- I will merge any valid pull request made in this repository, even if it's a minor(even a hello world works) one :)\
+ I will merge any valid pull request made in this repository, even if it's a minor one(even a hello world works) :)\
 Rules & tips:
 - No copied/stolen codes.
 - Post codes in their respective language directories/folders.